7:00AM to 5:00PM

 Proper toilet usage and regular drain maintenance can help prevent many clog-related problems that inhibit flush pressure.
 But even vigilant homeowners may need professional drain cleaning or repairs for severe clogs.

-The shutoff valve and water supply line is one of the easiest parts of a toilet system to inspect for potential flush pressure issues.
+The shutoff valve and water supply line are among the easiest parts of a toilet system to inspect for potential flush pressure issues.
 Start by locating the shutoff valve on the wall behind the toilet.
-It will have a water supply line running from it to a connector at the bottom of the toilet tank.
+A water supply line will run from it to a connector at the bottom of the toilet tank.

 To check the shutoff valve, ensure it is turned on fully.
 Older-style compression valves can slowly get bumped or vibrated into a partially closed position over time without you realising it.
 Turning the valve counterclockwise as far as it will go resets it to the full open position.

 Test flushing the toilet to see if pressure improves with the valve fully open.
 If flush force seems better, the valve was likely impeding water flow.
-Replace aging compression shutoff valves with newer 1/4-turn ball valves to prevent this issue.
+To prevent this issue, replace aging compression shutoff valves with newer 1/4-turn ball valves.

-Also, examine the supply line closely while the tank is filling.
+Also, the supply line must be examined closely while the tank is filling.
 Watch for any drips or leaks that indicate worn-out supply line connections.
 Check that the line is not kinked or tightly bent, which would obstruct water flow.
-If the line is swollen in some areas, it means interior tubing corrosion and time to replace the line.
+If the line is swollen in some areas, it means interior tubing corrosion, and it is time to replace it.

 Finally, consider if the home water pressure overall could be weak.
 Turn on a few sinks and see if flow reaches a consistent and strong stream.
 Low home water pressure affects the entire supply, including toilets.
 This issue may require a professional pressure assessment and booster installation to resolve.

-When a toilet is not flushing properly due to low water pressure, there are several visible signs and symptoms:
+When a toilet is not flushing correctly due to low water pressure, there are several visible signs and symptoms:

 There are a few simple yet effective ways to check your toilet and pipes for obstructions that could be causing reduced flush pressure: